 Tip: Instead of renting a regular car, you might want to consider renting a campervan or a motorhome for your Algarve road trip.
 Thanks to its good roads and stunning scenery, Portugal is a fantastic destination for campervanning and motorhoming.
 Check out Motorhome Republic for the best motorhome and campervan rental deals in the Algarve.

 Kick off your Algarve road trip by driving to Carvoeiro, a lovely seaside resort town just 40 minutes from Faro.
 Here you can expect to find traditional whitewashed houses, a variety of restaurants, sweeping views of the Atlantic Ocean and a peaceful ambience.

 The town is also home to the picturesque Praia do Carvoeiro beach.
 With its golden sand and clear turquoise water, it’s a beautiful place to relax, though it can get pretty crowded in July and August.
 For amazing views of Praia do Carvoeiro, walk up to the viewpoints on the cliffs surrounding the beach.

 Make sure to also take a stroll along Carvoeiro Boardwalk.
-Hugging the jagged coastline of the Algarve, this clifftop walkway features beautiful coastal scenery with rock formations, sinkholes and natural arches.
+Hugging the jagged coastline of the Algarve, this clifftop walkway offers some pretty cool views of the coastal scenery, complete with rock formations, sinkholes and natural arches.
 We did this walk at sunset and the views were incredible!